 Using science to guide our work, The Nature Conservancy has helped protect more than 84,000 acres of prairies, rivers, lakes and wetlands in South Dakota.

 Grassland Conservation Fellowship: The Nature Conservancy in South Dakota is looking for a highly motivated and enthusiastic college graduate with experience in natural resources, conservation biology, or related field for a 17-month paid Fellowship focusing on ecology and conservation of grasslands.

 The Dakota Grassland Conservation Area is an ambitious effort to protect millions of acres of grassland in the Prairie Pothole Region.

 See our Natural Events Calendar for a monthly snapshot of the plants and wildlife found at Conservancy preserves across South Dakota.

-Join The Nature Conservancy and help protect our land, our water and our future.
+Join us in protecting our land, our water and our future.

-Watch this video to see what photographer Michael Forsberg captured on camera while he traveled the Great Plains for three years, documenting what remains of this once-vast ecosystem.
+See what photographer Michael Forsberg captured on camera while traveling the Great Plains to document what remains of this once-vast ecosystem.